 This is not to say that removing the dam and carrying out ecological restoration in the area of the impoundment will alleviate all of the environmental impacts on the Oyster River watershed - far from it.
 But watershed stewardship is a matter of 'and', not 'or'.
-We should remove the Mill Pond Dam and address fish passage and water flow at the UNH reservoir dam.
-We should remove the dam and diligently manage invasive species in the area.
+We should remove the Mill Pond Dam and work to implement fish passage and improved water flow management at the UNH reservoir dam.
+We should remove the dam and manage invasive species and plant saltmarshes in tidal reaches, mirroring the Town's widely recognized Wagon Hill Farm shoreline restoration.
 We should remove the dam and improve water quality inputs from College Brook and other tributaries.
-We should remove the dam and address fertilizer use in the watershed.
+We should remove the dam and address agricultural and residential fertilizer use in the watershed.
 We should remove the dam and properly manage the contaminated sediments it has allowed to accumulate in the impoundment.
 And so on.